hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 }
 ```

+(of-mesh-layer)=
+### Layering

 In the case in which some irregular cells are present along the boundaries in the mesh obtained with the snapping stage, it is possible to introduce additional layers composed of hexahedral cells along the boundary.
 This stage includes shrinking the existing mesh in order to insert the layer of cells.

-A user can choose between 4 different layer thickness parameters: *expansionRatio*, *finalLayerThickness*, *firstLayerThickness*, *thickness*.
+Users can choose between 4 different layer thickness parameters: *expansionRatio*, *finalLayerThickness*, *firstLayerThickness*, *thickness*.
 In this example case, specify only two to avoid an over-specification of the problem.
 The parameters to be set have the following meanings:

 * *expansionRatio*: necessary in order to calculate the relative size to the prescribed thickness of either first or final layer.
 * *minThickness*: indicates the minimum thickness of the layer.